Bioconductor/BiocWorkshops/Safikhani_Pharmacogenomics.knit.md

 <p class="caption">(\#fig:sensitivity_scatter_plots)Concordance of AAC values</p>
 </div>

-\subsection{consistency assessment improved by Modified Concordance Index}
+## consistency assessment improved by Modified Concordance Index}
 To better assess the concordance of multiple pharmacogenomic studies we introduced the modified concordance index (mCI).
 Recognizing that the noise in the drug screening assays is high and may yield to inaccurate sensitive-based ranking of cell lines with close AAC values, the mCI only considers cell line pairs with drug sensitivity (AAC) difference greater than $\delta$ .